Elders: Ted Hollingsworth; David Miller

 You may go through the line numerous times if we have enough food.
 After your first turn you need to wait until all clients have had an opportunity to shop and second round shopping is announced.

-In June, 2018, we began providing our clients over the age of 60 who financially qualify a commodity box that supplies additional food once a month.
+Once a month we provide our clients over the age of 60 who financially qualify a federal commodity box that supplies additional food.
 This box of food will be distributed on the 3rd Friday of every month.
 If you would like to apply, please call Genevieve at the office, 512-303-3891, or complete an application form on Friday morning when you come to register for the Food Pantry.
-For this program, new clients must provide proof of residence and income.
+For this program, new clients must provide proof of residence and income per federal guidelines.